Pustelto/personal_web/src/blog/optimizing-css-for-faster-page-loads/index.md

 <link rel="stylesheet" href="table.css" media="(min-width: 45rem)" />
 ```

 Be aware that this approach doesn't make much sense when using Critical CSS and lazy-loading of the stylesheet.
-The browser will download all the stylesheets anyway, it will use media attribute to prioritize the downloads.
+The browser will download all stylesheets no matter what media query is used.
+It will only use media attribute to prioritize the downloads.
 So basically it will download CSS with a high priority for active media query and lazy-load the rest of the stylesheets.

 ### Page based code-splitting

-Another approach is to use have separate CSS for each page.
+Another approach is to use separate CSS for each page.
 As we have seen above there is a lot of unused styles for different pages.
 It would be great if we could remove those unused styles and keep only what is necessary for a given page.
 This is what I choose to do.
-Sadly I couldn't find any tools which would be able to do this.
-Take one large CSS file and generate a smaller bundle for each page based on its content.
+Sadly I couldn't find any tool to do this --- take one large CSS file and generate a smaller bundle for each page based on its content.

 Sounds fairly simple so I decided to give it a shot and build a node script which can do this kind of thing.
 It's called [CSS Split](https://github.com/Pustelto/css-split) and it works great for sites built using static site generator (like [Eleventy](https://www.11ty.dev/) which I use for my site).
 It uses [PurgeCSS](https://purgecss.com) to remove unused styles so it should work on other non-HTML files as well (based on their documentation).
 I didn't test it for anything else than HTML so when using it this way, be sure to double-check the results.